xpack-dev-tools/openocd-xpack/README-BUILD.md

 - `armhf` for 32-bit devices
 - `aarch64` for 64-bit devices

-The current platform for Arm GNU/Linux production builds is a Raspberry Pi OS 10, running on a Raspberry Pi Compute Module 4, with 8 GB of RAM and 256 GB of fast M.2 SSD.
-The machine name is `xbbmla`.
+The current platform for Arm GNU/Linux production builds is Raspberry Pi OS, running on a pair of Raspberry Pi4s, for separate 64/32 binaries.
+The machine names are `xbbla64` and `xbbla32`.

 ```sh
 caffeinate ssh xbbmla